-- For sheep and cattle, use long narrow breaks with long faces that are moved more frequently (as shown in figure 1). - Make sure that you consider stock access to drinking water, loafing areas and adequate shelter. - Where practical, offer fresh, untrampled feed, move the fence once or twice a day rather than offering a few days feed at a time. - Fence off a narrow strip along the length of the paddock to access gateways as this will stop stock remobilising sediment and nutrients over a whole paddock. - Use a catch fence in front of the feeding face to minimise the impact if stock break out. - If offering other supplements such as hay, silage or baleage, use feeders where possible to reduce the amount of waste.
+- Make sure that you consider stock access to drinking water, loafing areas and adequate shelter. - Where practical, offer fresh, untrampled feed and move the breakfences regularly. - Fence off a narrow strip along the length of the paddock to access gateways as this will stop stock remobilising sediment and nutrients over a whole paddock. - Use a catch fence in front of the feeding face to minimise the impact if stock break out. - If offering other supplements such as hay, silage or baleage, use feeders where possible to reduce the amount of waste.